Nursing

 Industry Placement

-Please note: A student who is pregnant cannot attend Professional Experience Placement for a period commencing six (6) weeks prior to the estimated date of delivery.
+Important note: A student who is pregnant cannot attend Professional Experience Placement for a period commencing six (6) weeks prior to the estimated date of delivery.
 A student can return to placement six (6) weeks after the actual date of birth, provided they submit a doctor's letter of fitness from a registered medical practitioner confirming they are fit to return to nursing duties.

 Why study nursing at CIT?